TimeDelta/auto-psych-nosology/README.md

 Psychiatric scoring outputs (psy_score, psy_evidence, boolean flags, and the final is_psychiatric decision) are carried through so that later models can weight nodes by clinical relevance.
 Nodes lacking these columns receive neutral defaults to keep the table schema consistent.

-The filtered node/edge frames are projected into a multiplex networkx.MultiDiGraph, preserving node metadata and relation labels; reverse edges are optionally added when symmetrical analysis is required.
+The filtered node/edge frames are projected into a multiplex networkx.MultiDiGraph, preserving node metadata and relation labels.
 During weighted projection each undirected edge receives a prior determined by its relation label and is modulated by the mean psychiatric score of its incident nodes, suppressing ties to weakly psychiatric neighbors while never dropping them outright.
 Finally, the pipeline streams the psychiatric slice of PrimeKG into Parquet tables plus directed and weighted GraphML files, yielding artifacts whose every node and edge has survived both the semantic filters and the psychiatric relevance scoring requirements described above.